Highlights from the Future Commerce podcast on the retail customer experience feat. TUMI’s Charlie Cole and our own Joseph Ansanelli

 “The ability to not only know who (your customer) is, but to meet them in the places that they expect to be met in the 21st century; that starts to change the relationship.” – Joseph Ansanelli, Gladly

-It’s an experience unique to Gladly’s channel agnostic platform, which lets agents reach out to customers via any channel, effortlessly, without having to switch to a new platform, window or tab.
+It’s an experience unique to Gladly’s omnichannel agnostic platform, which lets agents reach out to customers via any channel, effortlessly, without having to switch to a new platform, window or tab.

 Think ‘Business-to-Human’, ‘Not Business-to-Consumer’

-As we enter an era of increasing automation and expanding choice of digital channels, it’s becoming harder for companies to build relationships with the customers that buy from them.
+As we enter an era of increasing automation in the retail customer experience and expanding choice of digital channels, it’s becoming harder for companies to build relationships with the customers that buy from them and providing five star customer service.

-For Joseph, the future of Retail is one where companies can deliver the same warmth and build the connections they were able to 50, 75 years ago, when customer support was largely an in-person affair.
+For Joseph, the future of the retail customer experience is one where companies can deliver the same warmth and build the connections they were able to 50, 75 years ago, when customer support was largely an in-person affair.

 “(T)he way that (Retailers) engaged…was very much (built on personal relationships), where people knew who you were and they had these very empathetic personal relationships.
 I would love that in 5 or 10 years, we can say we helped to transform the way people think about service” – Joseph Ansanelli, Gladly